 If ever you find yourself thumbing through the pages of old cocktail books, you will inevitably make your way past several entries involving sherry.
 They are easy to ignore as you search for something that sounds more exciting—maybe a cocktail based on whiskey or gin.
 After all, when was the last time you actually heard someone ordering a glass of sherry?
 Furthermore, have you ever seen a sherry cocktail on any bar menu in your entire life?
-Sure, most of us can probably remember watching Julia Child using sherry occasionally in her recipes on TV (or was it Dan Aykroyd on SNL?), but to me, sherry has always seemed better suited for the kitchen cabinet than the classic cocktail bar.
-Boy, was I wrong.
+That is changing, while most of us can probably remember watching Julia Child using sherry occasionally in her recipes on TV (or was it Dan Aykroyd on SNL?), but for us, sherry has always seemed better suited for the kitchen cabinet than the classic cocktail bar.
+How wrong we have been.

-Having ignored it for far too long, I decided it was finally time to challenge my opinion about sherry and to use it as the base spirit in a classic cocktail.
-The Sherry Cobbler is such a simple drink to make, I can’t believe it has taken me this long to try it.
+Having ignored it for far too long, we decided it was finally time to challenge our opinion about sherry and to use it as the base spirit in a classic cocktail.
+The Sherry Cobbler is such a simple drink to make, we can’t believe it has taken ud this long to try it.
 Back in its day, it was the most popular drink around.
-The late 1800s also saw the appearance of the modern drinking straw, a novelty that allowed patrons to draw the delicious elixer right through the ice and fruit that filled their glasses.
+The late 1800s also saw the appearance of the modern drinking straw, a novelty that allowed patrons to draw the delicious elixer right through the ice and fruit that filled their glasses (and past their cold-sensitive bad teeth).
 So, if it really was innovative and delicious, what ever happened to the Sherry Cobbler?
 Why isn’t it enjoying this same popularity today?

 4 oz sherry